nih-cfde/use-case-library-build/library/USERSTORY-83.md

 ---
-input: a notebook configuration JSON file and the BioJupies API
+input: A notebook configuration JSON file and the BioJupies API
-output: an automatically generated Jupyter Notebook containing analysis results
+output: An automatically generated Jupyter Notebook containing analysis results
-task: generate an analysis of the GTEx samples
+task: Generate an analysis of the GTEx samples
 tags:
 - Biojupies API
 - JSON